Would you like to write for or be a part of Cycle magazine?

 For touring photos, take shots that include local details to avoid that ‘could have been anywhere’ look.
 And look out for opportunities to get an unusual, dramatic perspective.
 You can often get interesting pictures by changing the point-of-view of the photograph.
 Lie on the floor.
 Kneel down by the verge.
 Get up on that bridge.

 If you’re sending images by email, you’ll run into problems if you send large files.
-Problem one: any single email that is bigger than 10Mb may not reach the editor.
-Problem two: a succession of large emails may fill up the editor’s email inbox, which will make subsequent emails ‘bounce’ back to the sender.
+Any single email that is bigger than 10Mb may not reach the editor.
+It’s better to use a file transfer service such as WeTransfer or Dropbox.

 If you’ve been asked to send high-resolution images by the editor, and if email is the only practical way you can send them, send them through one image at a time, on a succession of emails.
 If you haven’t, it’s best to send through a selection of small, low-resolution images by email instead.
 The editor can then see what’s available and request high-resolution versions of any images, if they’re needed.

 If you’re using an image-sending facility such as WeTransfer you can send as many images as you like at whatever size.
 You can also set up a free image gallery for your pictures at flickr.com (and lots of other places) where they can be downloaded.